 A few weeks back we posted part one of a Square Foot Gardening FAQ put together by Emily Peery, author of the eBook “Gardening For Beginners“.
 Today we are going to give you the second half of the questions asked by our Facebook Fan Page readers.
-But first here is a little update on Jodi’s gardening adventures this year.

 What are some tips for planning your garden if canning is your end goal?